spatie/laravel-data/docs/as-a-data-transfer-object/creating-a-data-object.md

 - The method can only take **one typed parameter** for which you want to create an object
 - The method cannot be called **from**

-When no such method can be found for a type given to the `from` the data object will try to create itself from the following types:
+When the package cannot find such a method for a type given to the data object's `from` method.
+Then the data object will try to create itself from the following types:

 - An *Eloquent model* by calling `toArray` on it
 - A *Laravel request* by calling `all` on it
 - An *Arrayable* by calling `toArray` on it
 - An *array*

-When a data object cannot be created using magical methods or the default methods, a `CannotCreateDataFromValue` will be thrown.
+When a data object cannot be created using magical methods or the default methods, a `CannotCreateDataFromValue` exception will be thrown.

 ## Optional creation

-It is not possible to return `null` from the `from` method of a data object, since we always expect a data object when calling `from`.
-To solve this you can call the `optional` method:
+It is impossible to return `null` from a data object's `from` method since we always expect a data object when calling `from`.
+To solve this, you can call the `optional` method:

 ```php
 SongData::optional(null); // returns null
 ```

 Underneath the optional method will call the `from` method when a value is given, so you can still magically create data objects.
+When a null value is given, it will return null.